| Est. Listed ↓ | Title | State | Price | DOM | Views |

 | Loading listings... | |||||

 Know a business broker with listings online?
-Submit their URL.
-Our AI agent analyzes the page, generates a scraper, and adds them to the ledger.
+Submit their URL and we'll add them to the ledger.

 → Source-linked.
-Every record traces back to its original broker page.
+Every record links back to its original source listing.

 → Timestamped.
 First seen, last seen, and every change in between.